dialogic-godot/dialogic/README.md

     - Add offset to the portrait
   - Timeline Editor:
     - New `Theme event` to change the theme in the middle of a timeline
-    - Allow making basic calculations such as `+`, `-`, `*`, `/` in `Set value events`.
     - New `Background Music Event` to play music in your dialog.
 Music can crossfade when changing track and fade in/out when starting/stopping.
     - Re-enabled the `Scene Event`
+    - Allow making basic calculations such as `+`, `-`, `*`, `/` in `Set value events`.
   - Theme Editor:
-    - You can now add multiple themes
+    - You can now add multiple themes.
-    - Moved the preview button to the left side so it is never hidden by default in small screens
+    - Moved the preview button to the left side so it is never hidden by default in small screens.
+    - New section to edit how the character names are displayed.
     - New properties:
       - `Box size` set the width and height of the dialogue box in pixels
       - `Alignment` you can now align the text displayed (Left, Center, Right)